Skip to content

 • First run may be slower as caches are built

-• Subsequent runs on the same branch are much faster
+• Subsequent runs on the same branch are faster

 Optimizing for Speed